 - ensuring paddlers hold a current SCA/CNI/CanoeW or BC 'On the water' membership before submitting their entries. - submitting and paying for entries. - attending the Team Leaders online meeting on the Tuesday evening before the regatta. - monitoring the Team Leaders Broadcast WhatsApp group. - briefing your paddlers about regatta rules and informing the parents/guardians of Juniors of these where appropriate. - ensuring that all your club paddlers have achieved the relevant standard (time and proficiency) to compete at National Regattas. - ensuring that all paddlers are able to swim at least 50 metres. - ensuring that paddlers are suitably dressed for the conditions prevailing at the time of the event. - ensuring that paddlers entered for events are competent to handle the prevailing conditions and can manoeuvre their craft.
-All paddlers must have been taught what to do in the event of capsize. - ensuring that boats racing from your club carry additional buoyancy and are water worthy. - ensuring that all paddlers wear buoyancy aids when requested by the Chief Official in adverse weather conditions. - ensuring that paddlers are on the water with enough time to make their start times, visibly wearing their club colours and displaying the correct lane number for their race. - resolving issues that are raised by the Chief Official.
-Where required, you will be asked to come to the top of the Finish Tower (via the external stairs), you will be called there by the Commentary Team and via WhatsApp broadcast. - completing Incident Report Forms for any accidents that have occurred during the regatta. - advising Juniors D's who have been promoted that they need to become British Canoeing members and updating the paddler database with their membership number. - encouraging paddlers to shower after using the Regatta Course and ensuring that all cuts and abrasions are covered with waterproof plasters.
-An NWSC guide to water related illness is available from the NWSC reception desk.
+All paddlers must have been taught what to do in the event of capsize. - ensuring that boats racing from your club carry additional buoyancy and are water worthy. - ensuring that all paddlers wear buoyancy aids when requested by the Competition Committee in adverse weather conditions. - ensuring that paddlers are on the water with enough time to make their start times, visibly wearing their club colours and displaying the correct lane number for their race. - resolving issues that are raised by the Competition Committee.
+Where required, you will be asked to come to the top of the Finish Tower (via the external stairs), you will be called there by the Commentary Team and via WhatsApp broadcast. - completing Incident Report Forms for any accidents/incidents involving attendees from your club that have occurred during the regatta. - advising Juniors D's who have been promoted that they need to become British Canoeing members and update the paddler database with their membership number.

+encouraging paddlers to shower after using the Regatta Course and ensure that all cuts and abrasions are covered with waterproof plasters before proceeding on the water.
+An NWSC guide to water-related illness is available from the NWSC reception desk.